highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 ```

 Let’s walk through what we’ve added to our cube spawning object.
 The first thing we do is create a new function called `deleteAllCubes `.
 In that function, we print out that we’re deleting the cubes and set up a while loop, which lets us repeat an action until a specific condition is met.
-In this case, we’re checking to see if there are any cubes left in our list (which will be true as long as the length of our list is greater than zero) and if there are, we remove the last cube from our list `(cubeList.pop()) `and delete the entity with that ID.
+In this case, we’re checking to see if there are any cubes left in our list (which will be true as long as the length of our list is greater than zero) and if there are, we remove the last cube from our list (`cubeList.pop()`) and delete the entity with that ID.

-Under our deleteAllCubes function, we added another line, `Entities.deletingEntity.connect(deleteAllCubes);. `This allows us to call a particular method when the entity that our script is attached to gets deleted (in this case, `deleteAllCubes()) - Entities.deletingEntity `is a message that bubbles up from the High Fidelity engine that can be used to do specific things when we delete an object in our domain.
+Under our deleteAllCubes function, we added another line, `Entities.deletingEntity.connect(deleteAllCubes);`.
+This allows us to call a particular method when the entity that our script is attached to gets deleted (in this case, `deleteAllCubes()`) - `Entities.deletingEntity` is a message that bubbles up from the High Fidelity engine that can be used to do specific things when we delete an object in our domain.

 Save all of your files and run your createCubeSpawner script.
 Make some cubes and delete the spawner to see our clean up in action!

-The final scripts should look like this: spawnCube.js
+The final scripts should look like this:

+spawnCube.js

 ``````javascript